Clarisse-3924/Squad/README.md

 You have to open yur terminal(Ctrl+Alt+T) You have to clone this project by using this link https://github.com/Clarisse-3924/Squad.git

-## Copyright and license information
-Information MIT license and Copyright@2020

 ## Contact

 That is my contact in case you want to contact.
 Email: cuwizeyimana820@daviscollege.com